Sasha Siemel: Biography

-Born in Riga, Latvia, Siemel moved to the United States in 1907 at the age of 17.
-Staying in the states for only two years, he subsequently headed for Argentina, where he was employed in a Buenos Aires printing shop.
+Siemel was born in Riga, Latvia, and moved to the United States in 1907 at the age of 17.
+After staying in the U.S. for two years, he headed to Argentina, where he was employed in a Buenos Aires printing shop.
 In 1914, Siemel traveled to the jungles of Brazil, where he worked as a gunsmith and mechanic in the diamond-mining camps of the Mato Grosso.
-There, he met a native who taught him to become a tigrero, that is, a hunter who kills jaguars armed only with a spear.
-In the article "Interviewing the Tiger-Man", Siemel states: "… I learned the art from a poor native who had nothing but a home-made spear, where I had my high-powered rifle.
+There, he met a native who taught him to become a tigrero, which is a hunter who kills jaguars armed only with a spear.

+In the article "Interviewing the Tiger-Man", Siemel said, "… I learned the art from a poor native who had nothing but a home-made spear, where I had my high-powered rifle.
 But I do think I was a good pupil and will admit that it calls for experience and judgment."
 In the July 1937 issue of Ye Slyvan Archer, he wrote: "It is only logical and natural that I should (prefer the bow to the rifle).
 The spear is a primitive weapon, so is the bow.
 While I would not want to say that hunting big cats with a rifle cannot be plenty dangerous and exciting under all circumstances, particularly so in our Mato Grosso jungles, where vision is extremely limited, it seems to me that the bow complements the spear.
 If I now had any use for a shield besides, I should feel perfectly equipped."

 With his skill as a hunter, Siemel worked on ranches of the Pantanal hunting jaguars, or onças, hired by landowners to protect their livestock.
 In 1925, he killed his first jaguar using a zagya, a seven-foot spear, making him the first White man to accomplish such a feat.
 This did not long go unnoticed by the "civilized" world.
 By 1931, a monograph, Green Hell, by Julian Duguid, appeared.
 The book recounts a 1929 trip across the Pantanal, where the author and two fellow adventurers employ Siemel as their guide.
 Here, Siemel is first given the moniker "Tiger Man", which went on to become the title of Duguid's 1932 biography of the hunter.
 Encouraged by Duguid, Siemel began to lecture at explorer clubs throughout the world.

 In 1937, while lecturing in Philadelphia, Siemel met Edith Bray, a young photographer, who later joined him in the Pantanal.
 Three years later, at the age of 47, he married Edith, and the two remained in the Pantanal and began raising a family.
 During this time, Siemel became an actor, appearing in the 1937 15-episode Frank Buck serial Jungle Menace as Tiger Van Dorn.
 The serial was compiled into a feature film in 1946, and released under the title Jungle Terror.